XenonLab-Studio/Legend_of_Xenon/README.md

 ### Windows
 -----------------

-*It is apparently possible to build this code for Windows 10 (compiler MingGW), at the moment I do not have specific details*.
+*It is apparently possible to build this code for Windows 10 (compiler MinGW), at the moment I do not have specific details*.

 <br>

 ## LICENSE

-2018 - Stefano Peris <xenonlab.develop@gmail.com>
+(c) 2018 Stefano Peris <xenonlab.develop@gmail.com>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by